-Kazuo Inamori was born in Kagoshima, Japan, in 1932.
+Kazuo Inamori was born in Kagoshima, Japan in 1932.

-When Japan's telecommunications industry was deregulated in 1984, Inamori quickly took the initiative to establish DDI Corporation, and became its chairman.
+When Japan's telecommunications industry was deregulated in 1984, Inamori quickly took the initiative to establish DDI Corporation, and became the chairman.
 In October 2000, DDI merged with KDD and IDO to create KDDI Corporation.
 Inamori served as KDDI's chairman emeritus.
 He was named honorary adviser in June 2001.

-In 1984, Inamori made a personal endowment to establish the non-profit Inamori Foundation, and became its president.
+In 1984, Inamori made a personal endowment to establish the non-profit Inamori Foundation, and became the president.
 At the same time, he created the Kyoto Prize, an international award presented by the Inamori Foundation each November to recognize individuals and groups worldwide who have made outstanding contributions to the betterment of the global community and humankind.

 His volunteer service also includes leading Seiwajyuku, a private management school operating in 88 locations (32 outside of Japan).
 As president of Seiwajyuku, Inamori teaches his management philosophy to more than 10,187 business owners and entrepreneurs worldwide (as of March 2016).

 He also holds several posts outside of the business world, including honorary chairman of the Kyoto Chamber of Commerce and Industry; foreign member of the Royal Swedish Academy of Engineering Sciences; trustee emeritus of the Carnegie Institution of Washington; and foreign associate of the National Academy of Engineering in the United States.